php-fig/fig-standards/proposed/http-message.md

     public function withPort($port);

     /**
-     * Create a new instance with the specified path.
+     * Return an instance with the specified path.
      *
      * This method MUST retain the state of the current instance, and return
-     * a new instance that contains the specified path.
+     * an instance that contains the specified path.
      *
      * The path MUST be prefixed with "/"; if not, the implementation MAY
      * provide the prefix itself.